mvolkmann/blog/src/ocaml.md

 let color = Array.get colors 1
 ```

-To modify an array element, use the `<-` operator.
+To modify an array element, use the `<-` operator or the `Array.set` function.
 For example:

 ```ocaml
 colors.(1) <- "yellow"